asu-meteor/The-Smell-Engine/README.md

 In the root directory, run: ```pip install requirements.txt```

 ## Documentation:
-Documentation for the framework can be found in [insert hosted link]()
+Documentation for the framework can be found in [here](https://asu-meteor.github.io/The-Smell-Engine/html/index.html)

 ## Presentations:
 The Smell Engine: A system for artificial odor synthesis in virtual environments (March, 2022) </br>